thehydroimpulse/gossiper/README.md

 ## Why Rust?

 [Rust](http://www.rust-lang.org/) is Mozilla's new systems programming language that focuses on safety, concurrency and practicality.
-It doesn't have a mandatory GC, and focuses on safety, without sacrificing performance.
+It doesn't have garbage collection &mdash; focusing on safety without sacrificing performance.

-I believe Rust is perfect for distributed systems which are highly performant and fault tolerant.
-When talking about IO, most languages have (say C, C++, etc...) support for native threads (pthreads, for example).
-However, there have been newer languages that support more elaborate concurrency primitives in the form of green threads (Go, for example).
-But there's an obvious trade-off here.
-You either have native threads *or* green threads.
-Systems built in these languages are locked to that implementation.

-Rust, on the other hand, doesn't have this limitation.
-It ships with a single API for managing tasks (akin to threads), but, it has two separate implementations: green and native.
-This allows someone to build systems without picking either of them.
-The user gets to pick based on which crate they bundle.

-Rust is also more in-line to Erlang in terms of error handling.
-Each task is completely isolated and can be killed, then restarted.
+While Rust is aimed at being a systems programming language, it has powerful features allowing a high-level of abstractions.
+With memory safety at it's core, you can have more guarantees about software.

 ## Papers / Research